HarshitSingh1647/UAS-SoftwareRound2/README.md

 3)elevation_mask.py - gives seperate masks of 4 different elevation levels (not that useful , made only for learning purpose)
 4)get_elevation.py - first it detects all the elevation contours and puts them in a list then it detects the shapes and using a loop it tries to see if the shape center lies in any of the elevation contours (according to me this should work but it fails some of the times).
 5)priority_travel.py - it sorts all the casualites on basis of priority score and then connects them with straight line

+What have i learnt?
+1)advanced python
+2)OpenCV -
+{ (1)creating masks
+  (2)identifying shapes
+  (3)seperating objects on basis on colour
+  (4)writing and drawing basic things on existing image using opencv
+  (5)bitwise operations
+}
+3)Numpy
+4)Linux ,git and github
+5) I tried learning but couldn't implement/understand fully -
+{ (1)algorithm to find path
+  (2)heapq library and heap
+  (3)managing this github repo with my commandline
+}